Coherence for Frobenius pseudomonoids and the geometry of linear proofs: Introduction

 \subsection{Related work}

-Our main theorem on coherence for Frobenius pseudomonoids can be considered a categorification of the normal form theorem for Frobenius monoids, described by Abrams~\cite{Abrams_1996}.
-Our coherence proofs are direct, and do not make use of the formalism of rewrite systems and confluence, which has difficulties in the higher-dimensional setting~\cite{Mimram_2014}; when this formalism becomes better developed, recasting our proofs in such a formalism would likely be fruitful, and expose further interesting structure.
+Our combinatorial proof of coherence for Frobenius pseudomonoids can be considered a categorification of the normal form theorem for Frobenius monoids, described by Abrams~\cite{Abrams_1996}.
+Our coherence proofs do not make use of the formalism of rewrite systems and confluence, which has difficulties in the higher-dimensional setting~\cite{Mimram_2014} due to the emergence of infinite families of critical pairs from finitely-generated systems.
+When this formalism becomes better developed, recasting our proofs in such a formalism would likely be fruitful, and expose further interesting structure.

-Regarding the application to logic, it was already shown by Street that Frobenius pseudomonoids with right adjoint data correspond to $*$\-autonomous categories~\cite{Street_2004} (up to Cauchy completeness), and from work on the graphical calculus for Gray categories~\cite{barrett-graydiagrams, bartlett-wire, hummon-thesis, CSPthesis}, it is already clear that a 3d graphical calculus for $*$\-autonomous categories must therefore exist.
-However, without our coherence theorem, there would be no straightforward way to understand equivalence of the 3d diagrams.
+Regarding the application to logic, it was already shown by Street that Frobenius pseudomonoids with right adjoint data correspond to $*$\-autonomous categories~\cite{Street_2004} (up to Cauchy completeness), and from work on the graphical calculus for Gray categories~\cite{barrett-graydiagrams, bartlett-wire, hummon-thesis, CSPthesis}, it is already clear that a 3\-dimensional graphical calculus for $*$\-autonomous categories must therefore exist.
+However, the consequences of this for proof denotation have not previously been explored.
+Also, the coherence property of Frobenius pseudomonoids has not previously been discussed in this context; this is essential for the straightforward characterization of equivalence of the 3\-dimensional diagrams.

 It is already well-recognized that ideas from topology are relevant to linear logic.
 The original proof nets of Girard~\cite{girard} are topological objects, and Melli\`es has shown how the topology of ribbons gives a decision procedure for correctness of proof nets~\cite{mellies-ribbon}.
 Proof nets allow reasoning about proofs with units, but the formalism is complex, requiring a system of thinning links with moving connections~\cite{blute-coherence}.
 Hughes~\cite{hughes-simpleproof} gives a variant of proof nets which works well with units, but which lacks the local correctness properties of our notation.
 Our approach has a local flavour which is shared by the deep-inference model of proof analysis~\cite{guglielmi-deepinference} and the access to monoidal coherence that it allows~\cite{hughes-deepinference}; however, our coherence theorem is strictly more powerful, as it operates in a fragment that combines the $\otimes$ and $\parr$ connectives.
 We note also the work of Slavnov~\cite{slavnov} on linear logic and surfaces, which involves some similar ideas to the present article, but is technically quite unrelated.